 General Warranty Deed Form

-A general warranty deed is a legal document that transfers real estate ownership from one party to another and guarantees that the transferor/seller holds a clear title, free from liens and all other encumbrances.
-This deed provides the highest level of protection for the buyer, ensuring that there are no outstanding title issues; if there are, the buyer is protected from personal liability.
+A general warranty deed is a legal document that transfers real estate ownership from one party to another and guarantees that the grantor holds a clear title, free from liens and all other encumbrances.
+This deed provides the highest level of protection for the grantee, ensuring that there are no outstanding title issues and protects them from personal liability.

-A general warranty deed is a legal document that transfers real estate ownership from one party to another and guarantees that the transferor/seller holds a clear title, free from liens and all other encumbrances.
-This deed provides the highest level of protection for the buyer, ensuring that there are no outstanding title issues; if there are, the buyer is protected from personal liability.
+A general warranty deed is a legal document that transfers real estate ownership from one party to another and guarantees that the grantor holds a clear title, free from liens and all other encumbrances.
+This deed provides the highest level of protection for the grantee, ensuring that there are no outstanding title issues and protects them from personal liability.

 1. Home »